My areas of expertise

 When I’m not working, I can be found hanging out with my family, dancing for fun, rock climbing, doing experimental cooking, doodling, and catching up on anime or fantasy shows.
 I like to think that artistic aspects of my hobbies inform how I approach counselling.
 Let’s get creative!

-As a Psychologist, I balance person-centred and goal-oriented therapy.
+As a psychologist, I balance person-centred and goal-oriented therapy.
 That means that you are in the driver's seat of therapy and I am your navigator.
 You choose the destination and I help you get there, with your goals as our map.

 I incorporate aspects of CBT (Cognitive Behaviour Therapy), DBT (Dialectical Behaviour Therapy) and mindfulness, strengths-based counselling, and motivational interviewing.
 I also also teach grounding skills and utilise exposure and ART (Accelerated Resolution Therapy) to help treat trauma and anxiety.